Returning A Deposit to Serve Section 21

 Link to NearlyLegal note.
 The tenant was granted an assured shorthold tenancy from February 2014, for which a deposit of £600 was paid.
 The deposit was protected on 12 August 2014 (not within 30 days), and no prescribed information had been given.
 Although slightly unclear, it looks like the landlord authorised the DPS to repay the deposit to the tenant in October 2014.
 But, the tenant did not accept the deposit from the DPS.

 In October 2014, the landlord served a section 21 notice and commenced proceedings in February 2015.
-The County Court stated that there wasn’t any evidence that the full deposit was available for repayment via the DPS.
+The County Court stated that there wasn’t any evidence that the entire deposit was available for repayment via the DPS.

-The emails from the DPS did not specify that the full deposit was being offered to be repaid.
+The emails from the DPS did not specify that the entire deposit was being offered to be repaid.
 The court held that the deposit had not been returned and that section 21 was invalid.

 In this case, the landlord had also sent the tenant a cheque for £600 in June 2015 (after service of the section 21 notice).
 It was held that a cheque could not be retrospectively sent for the deposit.